An easy, mess-free seafood recipe

 Chef and cookbook author Diane Brown loves to spend a Sunday visiting the fishmonger and cooking up the catch of the day.
 One of her favorite things to make is this recipe for cockles, mussels and clams because it’s a one-pot dish.
 The liquid inside the shellfish helps flavor the sauce and the vegetables.
 (When shellfish cook, they release flavorful, briny liquids.)
 And because it all cooks together, there’s less to clean up.

 This recipe features some of the most aphrodisiac gifts of the sea.
 Mussels, clams and cockles are all believed to help raise sexual hormone levels.
 (Learn more about the scientific study that shed light on the aphrodisiac potential of shellfish.)
 And then there’s the chiles.
 The recipe uses a green curry paste, made with the heat of green chiles.
-Whether your Sunday plans involve a night of passion or not, paired with a glass of crisp, white wine, this dish will an unforgettable end to any weekend.
+Whether your Sunday plans involve a night of passion or not, paired with a glass of crisp, white wine, this sultry seafood dish will an unforgettable end to any weekend.

 What are cockles?

 If you’ve heard of cockles but aren’t sure what they are, you’re not alone.
 They are just another type of bivalve, like mussels and clams.
 In fact, they look like a little like clams with almost round, ridged shells.
 But viewed from the end, the shell’s shape looks almost like a heart.
 I think it adds to their romance.
 The main difference between cockles and clams is that cockles have to be cooked before eating.

 How to modify this shellfish recipe